-AMERICAN ROCKETRY CHALLENGE 2024 QUALIFYING/SELECTION FLIGHT DEMONSTRATION
+AMERICAN ROCKETRY CHALLENGE 2025 QUALIFYING/SELECTION FLIGHT REPORT

-TEAM'S SCHOOL/ORGANIZATION: AIA TEAM NUMBER: ADULT A ADVISOR: DATE OF THIS FLIGHT: QUALIFICATION A ATTEMPT # (Circle) 1 2 3 MINIMUM FLIGHT REQUIREMENTS (ALL MU IST BE CIRCLED "YE S" OR THE FLIGHT IS DQ n Did this rocket weigh less than 650 gm at takeoff, with and did it use two body tubes within the required dia egg and motors, was it 6: meter constraints, each at 50mm or more long, t least 6 inches long?
-YES / NO Did all parts of the rocket remain connected together the roughout the entire flight :?
-YES / NO Did it use motors from the ARC approved list containing ng a total of no more than 80 N-sec total impulse?
-YES / NO Did it contain one Grade A large, raw hen's egg and an ARC-approved altimeter ?
-YES / NO Did this rocket make a safe flight and recovery under the he ARC 2024 rules & NA R Safety Code?
-YES / NO Did the rocket land without any human intervention?
-YES / NO Did the egg carried by the rocket remain uncracked aft er the flight?
-YES / NO TIMER # 1 (NAR OBSERVER): THS EXCESS S ABOVE 46.00 SEC: ' '• TIMER # 2 (OTHER ADULT): SEC .
-HUNDREI OR SHORT FALL BELOW 43.00 SEC: ' + AVERAGE TIME: DTHS DIFFER ENCE FROM 820 FEET:(NO 1 -·-+ + ALTIMETER ALTITUDE: FE ET FINAL SCORE (SUM) + SUPERVISING TEACHER/ADULT CERTIFICAT Fut on y DQ II any answers abov e are no I certify that the student members of this team designed, built, and fi assistance of any other adult or any person not on the team.
-I also ce made by this team, and that the team information on file at AIA is cu members on file at AIA with valid parent consent forms are eligible ew this rocket without my assist rtify that no more than the allow irrent.
-I understand that team m to receive prizes. tance and, to the best of my knowledg ved number of official qualification fl mbership can no longer be changed a e, without the ight attempts were and only team SIGNATURE: PRINT NAME: ADULT N.A.R.
-MEMBER OBSERVER CERTIFIC I certify that I am currently a Senior NAR member who personally o certify that I am not related to any team member or the team's adult conducted in compliance with the rules of the ARC competition, and CATION bserved this flight, and the abov supervisor or an employee of the that this flight was declared to re initials and scores are mine, based o eir school or non-profit organization, me to be an official qualification fligh on my observations.
-I that this flight was at before its liftoff.
-SIGNATURE: PRI NT NAME: PHONE: NAR NUMBER: CITY, STATE: EMAIL: SUBMIT USING ONLINE PORTAL AT PORTAL.ROCKETCONTEST.ORG (Successful flights only) OR E-MAIL SCANNED COPY TO QualificationFlights@aia-aerospace.org NO LATER THAN MIDNIGHT (EST) APRIL 8, 2024 Teams send in the form if flight successful, NAR observer sends in the form for unsuccessful flights.
+TEAM'S SCHOOL/ORGANIZAT ION: AIA TEAM NUMBER: ADULT SUPERVISOR: DATE OF THIS FLIGHT: QUALIFIC ATION ATTEMPT # (Circle) 1 2 3 FLIGHT REQUIREMENTS (AI LL MUST BE CIRCLED "YES" ( DR THE FLIGHT IS DQ) ) gm at takeoff, with egg and motors th the required diameter constraints, YES / NO Did it use motors from the ARC ap pproved list containing a total of no 1 nore than 80 N-sec total impulse?
+YES / NO Did it contain two Grade A large, r raw hen's eggs oriented sideways and an ARC-approved altimeter?
+YES / NO Did the rocket separate into two pa arts for recovery, each with parachute e recovery?
+YES / NO Did this rocket make a safe flight u under the ARC 2025 rules & NAR Sa afety Code?
+YES / NO Did the rocket land safely and with nout any human intervention?
+YES / NO Did both eggs carried by the rocket SCORING t remain uncracked after the flight?
+YES / NO TIMER # 1 (NAR OBSERVER): · / EXCESS ABOVE 44.00 SEC: · SEC HUNDREDTHS MULTIPLY EXCESS BY 4: ' TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS SHORTFALL BELOW 41.00 SEC: · + AVERAGE TIME: SEC HUNDREDTHS MULTIPLY SHORTFALL BY 4: DIFFERENCE FROM 790 FEET: NEGATIVES) ALTIMETER ALTITUDE: FEET + assistance of any other adult or any person i am designed, built, and flew this rocket withon not on the team.
+I also certify that no more the nation on file at AIA is current.
+I understand FINAL SCORE (SUM) Put only "DQ" if any answers above ut my assistance and, to the best of my knowledge an the allowed number of official qualification for that team membership can no longer be changed ge, without the light attempts were SIGNATURE: PRINT NAME: certify that I am not related to any team men or older who personally observed this flight, a and the above initials and scores are mine, based rofit organization, that this flight was conducted I qualification flight before its liftoff.
+SIGNATURE: PRINT NAME: PHONE: EMAIL: OR E-MAIL SCANNED COPY TO QualificationFlights@aia-aerospace.org NO LATER THAN MIDNIGHT (EST) APRIL 7, 2025 Team submits this form if flight is successful, NAR observer submits for DQ flights